 Camp Skyline accepts campers with special needs for a week-long residential camp in three sessions (teens, young adults, and adults).
 Skyline, located just north of Detroit, is a member of the American Camp Association.
 The ratio for special needs camps is one to three.

 Camp A.B.L.E. is intended for people with impairments.
 This program provides one-of-a-kind experiences to improve social skills, strengthen gross and fine motor abilities, and encourage independence.
 The program includes field trips to places like zoos and bowling alleys twice a week.
 The camp engages in themed activities on Mondays, Wednesdays, and Fridays and invites guest lecturers.
 They also swim at the Park’s Summit.

 Camp Chris Williams – Greenville, Michigan

 Camp Chris Williams is a week-long residential camp for Deaf and Hard of Hearing adolescents.
 It includes traditional camp and STEM activities and mentoring from D/HH professionals in various industries and disciplines.
-It began as Camp Amigo by Lion member, Chris Williams, renaming the camp with his name after his death in 1984.
+It began as Camp Amigo by Lion member Chris Williams, renaming the camp after his name after his death in 1984.